What has to work together

 What happens if the buyer does not answer or does not book on the first response.

-Calendar, dispatcher, estimator, technician, sales rep, or owner routing.
+Calendar, dispatcher, estimator, technician, sales rep, or owner assignment.

 Daily unresolved list and weekly summary so leads do not disappear inside tools.